fdgbt/42_roger-skyline-1/README.md

 11 Make a script that updates all package sources, then the packages themselves
 12 Create a scheduled task for this script once a week at 4:00 am and each time the machine reboots
 13 Create a script that monitors changes in the /etc/crontab file and sends an email to root (admin) if it has been modified
-14 Create scheduled task for this script every day at midnight
+14 Create a scheduled task for this script every day at midnight

 ### VI.1 Web Part
 Set up a web server which must be available on the IP of the VM or a host